RenneLab/hybkit/docs/source/about.rst

       * Renamed HybRecord type_analysis and mirna_analysis to
         eval_types and eval_mirna, respectively
         to differentiate from analysis module functions
-      * Reimplemented analyses methods within Analysis class
+      * Reimplemented analyses methods within a single Analysis class
       * Added error checking / catching to HybFoldIter
       * Removed Target-Region Analysis and associated files due to lack of archival database information,